grafana/xk6-disruptor-demo/README.md

 Follow [official documentation](https://kubernetes.io/docs/tasks/tools/#kubectl) depending on your operating system.

 ### Install kind

+For this demo, we will be using a local Kubernetes cluster deployed using [Kind](https://kind.sigs.k8s.io/).
+Kind is a tool to run local Kubernetes clusters using Docker containers to emulate nodes.

 Follow the [official documentation](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) depending on your operating system.